Noosarpparashar/startupv2/README.md

 Using this code, we read data from the Kafka topic in JSON format.
 The JSON data is then parsed using Spark SQL's json_tuple function to create a DataFrame with relevant columns.
 The processed data is written to a Parquet file format.
 The output is appended to a specific path in the S3 bucket, created based on the current timestamp.

-For detailed instructions and code examples, please refer to the [Chapter 3 repository](https://github.com/Noosarpparashar/ecart-migration)https://github.com/Noosarpparashar/ecart-migration
+For detailed instructions and code examples, please refer to the [Chapter 3 repository](https://github.com/Noosarpparashar/ecart-migration)

+## Chapter 4: Give Polciy based access control to s3 Bucket

+This project demonstrates how to  secure your s3 data  while allowing the right individuals to access it.
+It deals with getObject, putObject, listBucketsObjects,Delete Objects, Sync Bucket with local, Restrict access using IP

+For detailed instruction please follow [Chapter4 repo](https://github.com/Noosarpparashar/howTo/blob/main/AttachPolicyIns3.txt)https://github.com/Noosarpparashar/howTo/blob/main/AttachPolicyIns3.txt